muhammedsafiulazam/algolia/README.md

 #### LazyImage

-A lightweight Flutter library for lazy-loading images with efficient caching and cancellation support.
+This is a lightweight Flutter library for lazy-loading images with efficient caching and cancellation support.
 Built without third-party dependencies, using only Flutter's built-in capabilities.

 **Location**: `macarons/lib/lazyimage/`